 Alongside academic grants raised by the researchers and their academic institutions, we rely on the additional multidisciplinary fundraising by Young Epilepsy, which allow us to redirect funds where the need is greatest within a project.
-This flexibility is vital and provides stability during challenges such as delays.
+This flexibility is vital and provides stability during challenges, such as delays due to unforeseen circumstances.